simonrodgers/graphconnectivity/README.md

 Highest-connectivity vertex iterator
 ====================================

-Specialised graph implementation with specific functionality to efficiently iterate vertices in order of highest degree (connectivity)
+Specialised undirected graph implementation with functionality to efficiently iterate vertices in order of highest degree (connectivity)

 Extraction of the most connected vertex reduces the degree of its immediate siblings, and typically changes the ordering of subsequent removal.